TomazMPP/ishowspeed-was-here/README.md

 # Interactive Travel Map

-An interactive world map visualization built with React that displays IShowSpeed's travel history, upcoming visits, and related content for each country.
+An interactive world map visualization built with Next.js, TypeScript, React, Tailwind that displays IShowSpeed's travel history, upcoming visits, and related content for each country.
 The map features a dynamic visualization system with both standard and chronological viewing modes.

 ## Features